 There is regular bus service from Delhi to Dehradun from Delhi ISBT Kashmere Gate.
 Usually, buses drop you at Dehradun ISBT.
 From there, you have to come to Dehradun Railway Station.

 Vehicles are available for pick-up from Dehradun Railway Station at 6:30 am.

-We follow the trail past the reservoir and after the village enter a forest.
-Trees like oak, rhododendron, walnut and maple are most common here.
+We follow the trail past the reservoir and, after the village, enter a forest.
+Trees like oak, rhododendron, walnut, and maple are most common here.
 One can find walnuts lying on the trail during autumn.
-In spring the red rhododendrons provide a colorful touch to the forest hues.
-We pitch tents about 5 km above Barsu village near Barnala Tal and spent the night here.
-There is a vast meadow at Barnala and one can enjoy the views of Himalayan peaks as well.
+In spring, the red rhododendrons provide a colourful touch to the forest hues.
+We pitched tents about 5 km above Barsu village, near Barnala Tal, and spent the night here.
+There is a vast meadow at Barnala where one can enjoy the views of Himalayan peaks as well.

-We start post breakfast.
-Once we clear the tree line the walk becomes very rewarding with unending views of the snow clad peaks.
+We start post-breakfast.
+Once we clear the tree line, the walk becomes very rewarding with unending views of the snow-clad peaks.
 We reach Dayara Bugyal and pitch our tents.
-We spend the afternoon exploring the area and can hike up to Bakariya top for a panoramic view of the meadows.
+We spend the afternoon exploring the area and can hike up to Bakariya Top for a panoramic view of the meadows.
 The Banderpunch peaks are visible clearly towards our north.
-Towards our east, a range of Himalayan peaks including Srikantha, Draupadi ka Danda and Jaonli can be seen.
-We can also explore the nearby Gidara Bugyal and walk on the ridge connecting Dayara to Assi Ganga valley.
+Towards our east, a range of Himalayan peaks, including Srikantha, Draupadi ka Danda, and Jaonli, can be seen.
+We can also explore the nearby Gidara Bugyal and walk on the ridge connecting Dayara to the Assi Ganga valley.

-Day 3 - Dayara Bugyal to to Barsu and drive back to Dehradun
+Day 3-Dayara Bugyal to Barsu and drive back to Dehradun.

 We trek downhill back to Barsu and leave in a vehicle for Dehradun.
 We reach Dehradun by early evening.